Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 ### <a name="clipping"></a> Clipping

-The `SceneNode` class has a `clipper` member which will clip the content of the node.
+The `SceneNode` class has a `Clipper` member which clips the content of the node.

 ![Clipper](images/clipper.png)

 In the above example, the repeating square shapes are clipped by an ellipse.
-In code, this can be done like so:
+You can do this in code, like this:

 ```
 var ellipse = new SceneNode() {
-	drawables = new List<IDrawable> { VectorUtils.MakeEllipse(ellipse, Vector2.zero, 50, 100) }
+	Drawables = new List<IDrawable> { VectorUtils.MakeEllipse(ellipse, Vector2.zero, 50, 100) }
 };

 var squaresPattern = ...;

 var squaresClipped = new SceneNode() {
-	children = new List<SceneNode> { squaresPattern },
+	Children = new List<SceneNode> { squaresPattern },
-	clipper = ellipse
+	Clipper = ellipse
 };
 ```

-Note that only shapes can act as a clipper (any strokes defined in the clipper will be ignored).
+Note that only shapes can act as a clipper (the clipping process ignores any strokes defined in the clipper).
 The content being clipped can be any shapes and/or strokes.

 *Warning: The clipping process may be an expensive operation.
-Clipping simple shapes with a simple clipper may perform reasonably, but any complex shape and/or clipper may cause the framerate to drop significantly.*
+Clipping simple shapes with a simple clipper may perform reasonably, but any complex shape and/or clipper may cause the frame rate to drop significantly.*

-### Vector Graphics Rendering
+### Vector graphics rendering

-The vector graphics elements can be rendered on screen by first getting a tessellated (triangulated) version of the scene.
-Once you have a `VectorScene` instance in hand, you can tessellate it using the following `VectorUtils` method:
+To render vector graphics elements on screen, first get a tessellated (triangulated) version of the scene.
+When you have a `VectorScene` instance in hand, you can tessellate it using the following `VectorUtils` method:

 ```
 public static List<Geometry> TessellateScene(Scene scene, TesselationOptions options);

 ```

-The `TesselationOptions` are reminiscent of the [advanced importer settings](#advanced-importer-settings) discussed earlier:
+The `TesselationOptions` are similar to the [advanced importer settings](#advanced-importer-settings):

 ```
 public struct TesselationOptions
 {
-    public float stepDistance { get; set; }
+    public float StepDistance { get; set; }
-    public float maxCordDeviation { get; set; }
+    public float MaxCordDeviation { get; set; }
-    public float maxTanAngleDeviation { get; set; }
+    public float MaxTanAngleDeviation { get; set; }
-    public float samplingStepSize { get; set; }
+    public float SamplingStepSize { get; set; }
 }
 ```

-Note that `maxTanAngleDeviation` is specified in radians.
+Note that `MaxTanAngleDeviation` is specified in radians.

-To disable the `maxCordDeviation` constraint, set it to `float.MaxValue`.
-To disable the `maxTanAngleDeviation` constraint, set it to `Mathf.PI/2.0f`.
-Disabling the constraints will make the tessellation faster, but may generate more vertices.
+To disable the `MaxCordDeviation` constraint, set it to `float.MaxValue`.
+To disable the `MaxTanAngleDeviation` constraint, set it to `Mathf.PI/2.0f`.
+Disabling the constraints makes the tessellation faster, but may generate more vertices.

 The resulting list of `Geometry` objects contains all the vertices and accompanying information required to render the scene properly.

-#### Textures and gradients atlases
+#### Texture and gradient atlases

-If the scene has any texture and/or gradients, you will have to generate a texture atlas and fill the UVs of the geometry.
+If the scene has any textures and/or gradients, you need to generate a texture atlas and fill the UVs of the geometry.
 These methods are part of the `VectorUtils` class:

 ```
 public static TextureAtlas GenerateAtlas(